No Free Lunch for Approximate MCMC: Non-Examples: Models and Control Variates

-The same problem can appear in a more subtle form: even models that exhibit large posterior fluctuations for ``typical'' data sets may exhibit very small fluctuations for ``extremely atypical'' datasets.
-In other words, summary statistics that do not obviously look like sufficient statistics can \textit{behave} in a way that is quantitatively indistinguishable from the behaviour of sufficient statistics.
-Fortunately, these ``bad'' datasets are very rare for reasonable data generating models.
-In other words, the data lie in the ``good'' set $E$ in our Assumption \ref{AssumptionLargeFluct} w.e.p., and the event $E$ precludes such pathological sequences of statistics.
+The same ``problem" can appear in a more subtle form: even models that exhibit large posterior fluctuations for typical data sets may exhibit very small fluctuations for extremely atypical datasets.
+This is the situation that Assumption \ref{ass:GoodSetHP} is meant to avoid.
 We give a somewhat cartoonish example to avoid difficult computations:

 \begin{example} [Exponentially Unlikely Data] Consider the light-tailed model and prior \be p(y \mid \theta) \propto \prod_{i=1}^n e^{-\theta |y_i|}, \quad p_0(\theta) = e^{-\theta} \ee with $\theta \in (0,\infty)$ and $y_i \in \bb R$.
 Let $Y^{(1,n)}= (Y^{(1)}_1,\ldots,Y^{(1)}_n)$, $Y^{(2,n)}= (Y^{(2)}_1,\ldots,Y^{(2)}_n)$ be two datasets drawn from the model with ``true'' parameter $\theta_{0} = \frac{1}{2}$.
 Define the summary statistic $T_n(x_1,\ldots,x_n) = \max(x_{1},\ldots,x_{n})$; note that this is clearly \textit{not} a sufficient statistic.